Beelphegor/API-Guidelines/README.md

 `403` | Forbidden means the user is already logged in but doesn’t have permission to access the requested resource.
 `401` | Unauthorized means that the user is not logged in yet and tried to access an area that requires authentication.
 `404` | Not found means the user tried to access a resource that doesn’t exist.
 This can apply to mal-formed urls but also to well-formed urls but the resource doesn’t exist in the database.
 `400` | Bad request means the request failed some level of validation of the input submitted.
 No work has been done.
-Response should include some common structure: `{ failures: [{ property: ‘name’, message: ‘The name is required.' }] }`
+Response should include some common structure: `{ failures: [{ property: ‘name’, failureType: ‘missing' }] }`
 `500` | Unhandled exception (should be rare).
 Response should include some common structure: `{ message: ‘Something horrible happened.
 The swat team has been notified.’ }` (The exception should be logged and the dev team be notified.)

 ## Arrays: